BEAST-Fitting/beast/docs/beast_development.rst

       $ git checkout beast-dev2
       $ git merge beast-dev1

-    - Or edit files under beast-dev2 to resolve differences
+    - Or manually edit files under beast-dev2 to resolve differences

-    - Push the uodated new branch into your gitHub repo:
+    - Finally, push the uodated new branch into your gitHub repo:
+      (Note: an error free push confirms that all conflicts have been resolved both locally and on the gitHub repo)

       .. code:: shell